Oral health · Dogs and cats

-of dogs over 3 years old have some form of dental disease
+80%of dogs over 3 years old have dental disease

-of cats over 3 years old have some form of dental disease
+70%of cats over 3 years old have dental disease

 more common in pets than in humans

-Results of a complete dental cleaning procedure: before and after.
+Result of a complete dental cleaning: before and after.

 Stage 1